 - Teaching and Education - act as teacher and tutor and provide valuable access to education to children who would otherwise miss out.

 - Elderly Care - provide care and attention to elderly community members who may be facing abandonment or other issues.

-- Community - take part in a variety of tasks to assist a wide range of community members.
-Prepare food, run workshops and coordinate community sports and cultural events.
+- Community - take part in a variety of tasks to assist a wide range of community members with valuable initiatives.
+Prepare food, run workshops and coordinate sports and cultural events.

 - Childcare - focus on being a positive role model for disadvantaged children by taking informal lessons, playing games and preparing meals.

 - Special Needs - assist disabled young adults in finding greater independence by teaching valuable life skills and hobbies.

 - Healthcare - assist local healthcare professionals by taking patients blood pressure, vaccinations, weighing and measuring babies and treating small wounds.

 - Construction and Renovation - improve community infrastructure by painting, landscaping and building.

 - Sports Education - bring kids from a range of backgrounds together and provide coaching in soccer and basketball.